 - Efficient order preparation system: the distribution of the goods, taking into account its characteristics and demand, allows for the optimisation of the movement of operators and maximum throughput of picking.

-- Proficient management: the combination of the different softwares implemented in the installation, both management and control, along with the Cofan ERP, get the most out of all resources.
+- Proficient management: the combination of the different software programs implemented in the installation, both management and control, along with the Cofan ERP, get the most out of all resources.

 |Storage capacity:||14,334 boxes|